-- Analyze and critically evaluate primary and secondary sources. - Communicate effectively both orally and in writing. - Compare the rise and decline of the major non-Western and Western civilizations from the Middle Ages to the early modern period. - Evaluate the significance and impact of the creation of new European empires in the Americas, Asia, and Africa. - Identify and assess the causes and consequences of the major economic, social, political, religious, and cultural developments of the middle ages to the early modern period.
+- Analyze and critically evaluate primary and secondary sources. - Communicate effectively both orally and in writing. - Identify and assess the causes and consequences of the major economic, social, political, and cultural developments in world history from the 1700s to the present. - Analyze the causes, key crises, ideologies, and consequences of global wars of the nineteenth and twentieth centuries.